MMDI's "Profiling the Provider Role in Opioid Prescribing Among Dual Eligible Beneficiaries – Full Use Case" is Now Available (Posted 03/05/2018)

 The State Data Resource Center (SDRC) offers a range of data support services to State Medicaid Agencies—from understanding the Medicare data request process to handling and using received data.
 As a part of these services, SDRC leads a series of project-related training webinars over the course of the year.
 A description of past webinars is also available.

-The Medicare-Medicaid Data Integration (MMDI) team will provide an overview of the MMDI Medicare Database Staging Model (DSM), a tool designed to ease state burden when working with Medicare data.
+The Medicare-Medicaid Data Integration (MMDI) team provided an overview of the MMDI Medicare Database Staging Model (DSM), a tool designed to ease state burden when working with Medicare data.
 The MMDI Medicare DSM accomplishes this by assisting states with becoming familiar with the Medicare data and quickly/easily/effortlessly integrating it in their data environments.
 The MMDI Medicare DSM is available to states upon request.
 The MMDI Medicare DSM provides a set of pre-defined database tables that correlates to the Medicare data elements the states are eligible to request from the Centers for Medicare & Medicaid Services (CMS) via the State Data Resource Center (SDRC).
 Once materialized, the MMDI Medicare DSM is used as a holding area from which a state can then extract, transform, and load this data into intermediate tables for integration into their data environment.
-A brief Q&A session will follow the presentation.

 Additional Opioid Analysis Resources: